|life span|| |

 Manx cats are kind of like the diet sodas of the cat fancy: all the great cat flavor you love, now with up to 100 percent less tail.

-The result of a naturally occurring genetic mutation that shortens the tail, the Manx has been the dominant cat breed on Britain's Isle of Man for centuries.
-Known for their gentle, unassuming, sweet dispositions and their legendary hunting abilities, Manx have been favorites of sailors and farmers for almost as long as they’ve been around.
+The result of a naturally occurring genetic mutation that shortens the tail, the Manx has been the dominant cat breed on Britain's Isle of Man, a small island in the Irish Sea, for centuries.
+Known for their gentle, unassuming, sweet dispositions and their legendary hunting abilities, Manx have been favorites of sailors and farmers for almost as long as they've been around.

-Let’s leave the most obvious trait for last.
-To begin with, the word of the day for the Manx is “round.”
-Their heads are round; their eyes are round; their ears have a rounded shape, and their hind legs are noticeably longer than their front, so their rumps rest above their front shoulders, giving them a rounded shape when they stand or move.
+To begin with, the word of the day for the Manx is "round."
+Their heads are round; their eyes are round; their ears have a rounded shape; and their hind legs are noticeably longer than their front, so their rumps rest above their front shoulders, giving them a rounded shape when they stand or move.

-The Manx has been described as “rabbit-like” in its movements and general appearance.
-This cat breed often walks by moving both hind legs in unison, giving it a kind of bunny-hopping gait.
+The Manx has been described as "rabbit-like" in his movements and general appearance.
+This cat breed often walks by moving both hind legs in unison, giving him a kind of bunny-hopping gait.

 Though known to be short-haired, long-haired cats of the same genetic makeup do exist.
 How they are treated is a matter of some debate.
 The Cat Fanciers Association (CFA) says the Manx can be both long- or short-haired, but exhibits them all as short hairs, regardless of actual coat length.
 Other governing bodies in Europe and Asia list the long-haired cats as a separate breed, called the Cymric.